 - Should assist people with an influence on young people (such as parents, teachers) from making weight an issue

-- Provide positive fat role models
+- Provide positive overweight role models

 - Should not glamorise celebrities who lose weight or be critical of those who gain weight